navanchauhan/navanchauhan.github.io/Content/posts/2019-05-05-Custom-Snowboard-Anemone-Theme.md

 date: 2019-05-05 12:34
 description: Tutorial on creating your own custom theme for Snowboard or Anemone
 tags: Tutorial, Jailbreak, Designing, Snowboard, Anemone
+draft: true
 ---

 # Creating your own custom theme for Snowboard or Anemone

+Edit 2024: I don't see any difference between this and Pinpal's guide [here](https://pinpal.github.io/theme-guide/).
+Just follow their guide.

 ### Contents
 * Getting Started